inls161/pandoc-practice/healeyj.md

 * * *

-GitHub Username:
+GitHub Username: healeyj
-Team name:
+Team name: Team #1
-Today's date:
+Today's date: 07/01/16

-What tools have you we worked with so far in this class?
+# What tools have you we worked with so far in this class?

++ codeanywhere remote linux system (ubuntu)
++ bash
++ git
++ less/vim
++ html
++ markdown
++ css
++ jekyll
++ ruby
++ pandoc

-Which have you found most potentially useful?
+## Which have you found most potentially useful?

++ pandoc

-Why?
+### Why?

+goodbye manual formatting

-What tools have been the most difficult to learn?
+## What tools have been the most difficult to learn?

++ css
++ ruby

-Why have they been particularly difficult to learn and use?
+### Why have they been particularly difficult to learn and use?

+CSS is *extremely* nuanced to the point of daunting.
+Hunting around to change the website aesthetics is fun, but only for a few minutes before it becomes frustrating.the

+Ruby gave me hell when I first tried to install it, and I still don't understand what it even does.

-What tools would you like to learn more about?
+## What tools would you like to learn more about?

++ bash
++ pandoc
++ ruby

 * * *